jyennaco/mac-media-importer-organizer/README.md

 # Note: The --library can be saved in the archive in archive.txt.
 If mantis
 # finds a library in archive.txt at import time, it will be used in the import.

+# Back up a set of media files from one place to another (e.g. backing up to an external drive)
+mantis backup --source $HOME --dest /Volumes/KING4GB

 ```

 mediamantis creates a directory structure under: